langchain-ai/chat-langchain/README.md

 The app leverages LangChain's streaming support and async API to update the page in real time for multiple users.

 ## ✅ Running locally
-1. Install backend dependencies: `pip install -r requirements.txt`.
+1. Install backend dependencies: `poetry install`.
 1. Run `python ingest.py` to ingest LangChain docs data into the Weaviate vectorstore (only needs to be done once).
    1. You can use other [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into the vectorstore.
 1. Run the backend with `make start`.